open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

   [Gauge](./datamodel.md#gauge), or keep consuming it as Cumulative due to the consideration of [memory efficiency](./supplementary-guidelines.md#memory-management)?
-* If an invalid combination of settings occurred (e.g. if a `MetricReader` instance is set to use Cumulative, and it has an associated [Push Metric Exporter](#push-metric-exporter) instance which has the temporality set to Delta), would the SDK want to fail fast or use some fallback logic?
 * Refer to the [supplementary
   guidelines](./supplementary-guidelines.md#aggregation-temporality), which have
   more context and suggestions.